GaloisInc/AMIDOL/docs/SIRS/steel-thread/challenges.md

 }}
 ```

 Force the user to set the "id" of the noun to a unique identifier when they create an instance of "Noun".
-If the user places two such nouns with identifiers "Q" and "R", then we can refer to their state variables as `Q.A.X` and `R.A.X`.
+If the user places two such nouns with identifiers "Q" and "R", then we can refer to their state variables as `Q_A_X` and `R_A_X`.

-* **Question**: Since each noun has a single model associated with it, should we allow `Q.X` to be used instead of `Q.A.X`?
+* **Question**: Since each noun has a single model associated with it, should we allow `Q_X` to be used instead of `Q_A_X`?
   * My current thought on this is "no" for the purpose of simplicity of the initial prototype.
+* **Proposal**: For composition of `Q` and `R` the composed model is named `QcR`.

+## Composition Rules
+* How do we choose what value to take for a state variable?
+  * **Proposal**: Take advantage of our composition rules of nouns and verbs.
+Noun's take precedence over verbs.